 One of the big concerns with the staircase was making it square and getting the marbles to run.
 I tried to get around this by building onto a flat surface as you can see in the images above and using a ruler along the edge.
 When I left the staircase overnight during the build I arranged weights on top to ensure it didn’t move out of shape.

 The staircase was assembled with 4 corner posts that run through from top to bottom.

 This allowed me to build the staircase on a flat board, with weights holding it all in place.

 The resultant size of the staircase is shown here.
 It is still not fully assembled and it is quite delicate at this point, even though the centre corner posts are in place.

-The “flip-flop” was made from a laminate of oak and mahogany.
+I made the “flip-flop” from a laminate of oak and mahogany.
 The shape was cut out roughly using the bandsaw and then sanded using a special block I made to work in the pillar drill.

-The rocking is achieved with a steel post bolted to the board from behind.
+The rocking was achieved with a steel post bolted to the board from behind.
 The oak rocker has a brass tube.